williamsconcepts/personal-site/content/tutorials/A-good-fact-that-always-reccours-in-life/index.md

 ---
 slug: "A-good-fact-that-always-reccours-in-our-lives"
-title: "A GOOD FACT THAT ALWAYS REOCCURS IN OUR LIVES."
+title: "WHAT DO YOU GIVE A FUCK ABOUT."
 subtitle: "We are always choosing."
 image: "day4.png"
-imageTitle: "A GOOD FACT THAT ALWAYS REOCCURS IN our LIFE"
+imageTitle: "A GOOD FACT THAT ALWAYS REOCCURS IN OUR LIVES"
 imageAlt: "from canva"
 date: "2020-08-04T00:00:00-08:00"
 tags: